AviranLab/patteRNA/README.md

-## *patteRNA 2.0 is coming soon.*

-**Update Feburary 2021**: patteRNA 2.0 involved a bottom-up rewrite of the module in addition to several new features and other various improvements related to the practical interpretation of its results.
-Look for the first official release in the coming days!

-The release of version 2 will coincide with the final stable release of version 1 (v1.3.0).
+# We are excited to share an initial implementation of the next major patteRNA release, patteRNA 2.0!

+This version includes new capabilities in addition to several improvements, including:

+- A discretized observation model (DOM) of reactivity, which is more robust to different data distributions and almost always provides a strong improvement to the precision and speed of motif mining when compared to a GMM
+- A `--hairpins` flag to search for a representative set of hairpins automatically, without having to manually specify an extended dot-bracket notation
+- An `--HDSL` flag that computes a "hairpin-driven structure level" profile for RNA transcripts, which provides a quantification of local structure based on local pairing probabilities and the presence of highly-scored hairpin elements
+- An updated implementation for the computation of c-scores which scales much better for searches with a large number of motifs

+This new release involved a fundamental re-write of most of the codebase.
+As a consequence, some legacy features may not work as expected.
+The following features are still being brought over to the new release:

+- The use of reference structures to initialize training via the `--reference` flag
+- The use of a configuration file to define detailed run parameters via the `--config` flag

+These features will be added in a future release in the coming weeks.

 # patteRNA

-Rapid mining of RNA secondary structure motifs from structure profiling data.
+Rapid mining of RNA secondary structure motifs from structure probing data.

 ## What Is It?